logo

 Welcome to our popular Personal Statement series where we present a successful Personal Statement, and our Oxbridge Tutors provide their feedback on it.

-Today, we are looking through a Philosophy applicant’s Personal Statement that helped secure a place at Cambridge University.
-The Philosophy Course at Cambridge explores human thought, the basis of knowledge, the nature of reason, consciousness and cognition, as well as the foundations of value and political theory.
+Today, we are looking through a Economics applicant’s Personal Statement that helped secure a place at Cambridge University.
+The Economics Course at Cambridge provides a rounded, rigorous education in Economics which is valuable for a wide range of career paths.

 Here’s a breakdown of the Personal Statement: